mvaganov/CmdLineAsteroids/notes.md

 If you want to change the direction of the Y axis in the simulation, you can experiment with changing the sign of the y-value of `ShapeScale`.
 	I recommend doing that later, after we implement a moving camera.

-Because we added the scale member to this class, we don't need to pass it in as a variable. that means we don't change any of the other method signitures.
+Because we added the scale member to this class, we don't need to pass it in as a variable. that means we don't change any of the other method signatures.
 Nice.

 ### scene
 (run test)